How to interpret a plagiarism report

 The report highlights phrases that match external resources.
 For each match, you get a direct link to the source from which information has been taken.
 In case there is more than one source, the system will show all sources that have similar content.

-By pressing on this icon, you will open an original source with the highlighted text that has been detected as a match.
+By clicking on the ‘Compare’ button, you will open an original source with the highlighted text that has been detected as a match.

-By clicking on this icon, you will follow the link to the original source.
+By clicking on the link under the source title, you will follow the link to the original source.

-The things you can do with the report:
+The things you can do with a report:

 - An Owner, Teacher, or user of an individual account can modify the report: Remove the checkmarks near the sources you wish to discard or apply a filter with the minimum similarity percentage to be counted and hit “Save changes.”
 The overall similarity percentage in the report will be automatically recalculated.
 The sources will remain visible in the report in case you decide to include them.